 If it rains during your trip, you might want to adjust this 2-day Paris itinerary to avoid getting wet and miserable.

 I wrote a whole post on things to do in Paris in winter, when it’s cold and can be wet, so most of these ideas are also relevant for a rainy day in any season.

 Getting there: If you’re flying, try Skyscanner for flight deals.
 They’re my ‘go-to’ flight checker.

 Staying there: Booking.com is a good resource for finding a place to stay – and they have a loyalty scheme, which is good for regular users.

 Experiences: I tend to book excursions and experiences through Get Your Guide – you can pay in your currency and get digital tickets, which are convenient.

 The Last Word

-I hope this 2 days Paris itinerary has given you some inspiration for how to make the most of your time in Paris.
+I hope this itinerary for 2 days in Paris has given you some inspiration for how to make the most of your time in Paris.

 If, after reading this, you feel like you want more time in Paris, I also have an itinerary for 4 days in Paris.
-And if you end up staying more than two days, you might also be interested in taking day trips from Paris.
+And if you end up staying more than that, you might also be interested in taking day trips from Paris.